Marketcircle/AXElements/README.markdown

   + Needs to support more complex filtering criteria
 - Update rubygems in MacRuby or import the specific parts of Active Support that AXElements depends on
+- Tests should rely on a special app that is bundled just for tests instead of trying to interact with different assumed parts of the environment
+  + this should help with all the skipped tests and also the benchmarks that should be implemented

 ### 0.6 (or maybe 1.0)